iscc/iscc-specs/docs/specification.md

     **Meta-ID**: CCDFPFc87MhdT

-Combinations of components MUST include the Meta-ID component and MUST be ordered as **Meta-ID**, **Content-ID**, **Data-ID**, and **Instance-ID**.
+Combinations of components MUST include the Meta-ID component and MUST be ordered as **Meta-ID**, **Content-Code**, **Data-ID**, and **Instance-ID**.
 Individual components MAY be skipped and SHOULD be separated with hyphens.
 A combination of components SHOULD be prefixed with "ISCC".

 !!! example "Combination of ISCC-Code components"

     **ISCC**: CCPktvj3dVoVa-CTPCWTpGPMaLZ-CDL6QsUZdZzog

-A **Fully Qualified ISCC Code** is an ordered sequence of Meta-ID, Content-ID, Data-ID, and Instance-ID codes.
+A **Fully Qualified ISCC Code** is an ordered sequence of Meta-ID, Content-Code, Data-ID, and Instance-ID codes.
 It SHOULD be prefixed with ISCC and MAY be separated by hyphens.

 !!! example "Fully Qualified ISCC-Code (52 characters)"